Yemeni government says southern province retaken from rebels | Law-Order

 Gov. Awad al-Awlaki also announced the “liberation of Shabwa,'' thanking Saudi Arabia and the United Arab Emirates — which fund the Saudi-led coalition fighting the Houthis.

+Asel al-Saqadi, a spokesman for the Giants Brigades, said their fighters have retaken large swaths of territory in the Harib district in Marib from the Houthis.
+The rebels seized Harib in September as part of their offensive on Marib city.

-Taking Shabwa would enable government forces to cut major supply lines for the Houthis, who have been attacking the key city of Marib, the last government stronghold in northern Yemen, since early last year.
-The rebels have repeatedly pushed back against U.N. and U.S. diplomatic efforts to halt the Marib offensive, as well as rebel missile and drone attacks on Saudi Arabia.
+Taking Shabwa enabled government forces to cut major supply lines for the Houthis, who have been attacking the key city of Marib, the last government stronghold in northern Yemen, since early last year.
+The rebels have repeatedly pushed back against UN and US diplomatic efforts to halt the Marib offensive, as well as rebel missile and drone attacks on Saudi Arabia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)